mdrahmed/LogPasses-new/README.md

 	./subscriber # in 1 terminal
 	./publisher # in another terminal
 	```
+	I will see the topic printed in the terminal where I ran `./subscriber`

  - **[Well Functioning]** `CallInsts, CallInst values, global variable values` are logged with following pass,
 	```